 They seem cute and cuddly, but fresh seal meat was also a common food for both Native Americans and early colonists in the Plymouth area.

-Seals were plentiful, and their meat is high in protein and calories, both important ingredients for surviving harsh winter months.
+Seals were plentiful, and their meat was high in protein and calories, both important ingredients for surviving harsh winter months.

-The pilgrims probably boiled their seal meat with onions and herbs.
-Their Native American neighbors probably ate it raw.
+The pilgrims probably boiled their seal meat with onions and herbs, while their Native American neighbors probably ate it raw.
 Seal tartare, anyone?

 Bald Eagle